bherrmann7/judge/docs/experience_report.md

 they had been in the system for at least 20 minutes.

 Feedback:  I was the one looking up students.
-This felt very awkward, trying to find the student by name was tricky because sometimes they would offer their last name (the list was sorted by first name)
+This felt very awkward, trying to find the student by name was tricky because sometimes they would offer their last name (the list was sorted by first name.)
+The list could also have been broken down by grades, that would have speeded things up too.

-# judging

-# problems

-# for next year

-# final thoughts

-## judging at all

-## judge scaling
+## Judging

+Judging went pretty smoothly.
+There was a student who believes they were only judged once.
+Perhaps a judge went to the wrong location?

+There was a judge who couldnt post a score.
+The judge application showed the error page with the red text asking the judge to seek out tech support.
+I fiddled with the trying to re-submit - and kept getting the red error page.
+The red error page is supposed to prevent multiple submissions on the scoring screen.
+I'm not sure why there was a problem with this single iphone user.

 ## was this a good idea (ie better than paper?)

+Two of the returning judges said this was better than the paper system.
+All feedback about the judge application was positive.